jsiddiq2016/data-analytics-portfolio/README.md

-# data-analytics-portfolio
-Portfolio of data analytics projects: SQL, Python, Power BI

-By Javeria Siddiq
+# Data Analytics Portfolio - Javeria Siddiq

 Welcome!
 This portfolio showcases data analytics projects completed using **SQL, Python, and Power BI**.
 With a strong foundation in mathematics and statistical analysis, these projects demonstrate skills in: